-The Conca Film Festival opened its doors in the charming village of Alto Casertano, offering a cultural experience that integrates cinema, art and environmental sustainability, attracting the attention of students and enthusiasts of the sector.
+The Conca Film Festival opened its doors in the charming village of Alto Casertano, offering a cultural experience that integrates cinema, art, and environmental sustainability, attracting the attention of students and film enthusiasts.

 A Festival between Cinema and Sustainability

-The second edition of the Conca Film Festival (CFF 24) was inaugurated by Mayor David Simone, flanked by artistic directors Alino and Claudia De Angelis.
-The event, financed by Next Generation EU funds, aims to promote social inclusion and knowledge of the territory.
-Among the main screenings, “Yaya e Lennie” by Alessandro Rak and “Indivisibili” by Edoardo De Angelis, with the participation of their respective directors.
+The second edition of the Conca Film Festival (CFF 24) was opened by Mayor David Simone, accompanied by artistic directors Alino and Claudia De Angelis.
+The event, funded by Next Generation EU, aims to promote social inclusion and awareness of the region.
+Among the main screenings were "Yaya e Lennie" by Alessandro Rak and "Indivisibili" by Edoardo De Angelis, with the participation of their respective directors.

 Events and Exhibitions

-In addition to the film program, the festival also features permanent exhibitions on socially and environmentally relevant themes.
-“Sensuability” addresses overcoming stereotypes about disability, while “EcoItineraries” is dedicated to sustainable tourism.
-Initiatives also include “Trash Character” and “The RAEE Issue,” which focus on recycling practices.
+In addition to the film program, the festival also features permanent exhibitions on socially and environmentally relevant topics.
+"Sensuability" addresses overcoming stereotypes about disability, while "EcoItineraries" focuses on sustainable tourism.
+Initiatives also include "Trash Character" and "The WEEE Issue," which focus on recycling practices.

 Opportunities for Discovery and Knowledge

-Festival visitors will have the opportunity to explore the historical treasures of the village, including the Castle and a recently restored fresco.
-In addition, on December 21st there will be a debate on sustainable agriculture and environmental monitoring with bees, organized by Copagri.
-Admission to the festival is free and more information is available on the official festival website.
+Festival visitors will have the opportunity to explore the village's historic treasures, including the castle and a recently restored fresco.
+Additionally, on December 21st, a discussion on sustainable agriculture and environmental monitoring with bees, organized by Copagri, will take place.
+Admission to the festival is free, and further information is available on the festival's official website.